Hallucination (artificial intelligence): Mitigation methods

 The hallucination phenomenon is still not completely understood.
-Therefore there is still ongoing research to try to mitigate its apparition.
+Researchers have proposed that hallucinations are inevitable and are an innate limitation of large language models.
+Therefore, there is still ongoing research to try to mitigate its occurrence.
 Particularly, it was shown that language models not only hallucinate but also amplify hallucinations, even for those which were designed to alleviate this issue.
+Researchers from OpenAI wrote that hallucinations occur because the training and evaluation of LLMs reward guessing over acknowledging uncertainty, and proposed modifying the scoring of benchmarks.